LOSS OF EARNING CAPACITY

 - Past and Future Wage Loss

 - Lost Future Earnings and Lost Earning Capacity

-In addition to earnings lost in the past and the present, injured seamen may be entitled to sue for the wages they expected to earn in the future if they had not been hurt.
-In maritime law, there are two related sets of calculations: lost future earnings and lost earning capacity.
+If they had not been hurt, injured seamen may be entitled to wages they expected to earn in the future as well as earnings already lost.
+Two related sets of calculations in maritime law are: lost future earnings and lost earning capacity.

-The concept of lost future earnings is used to calculate how much would have earned in salary and benefits if they had not been injured in a work-related accident.
-It’s harder to determine lost future earnings than actual lost earnings because of the amount of variables involved.
-In the case of the former, the amount of salary and benefits are already known.
-But figuring out what someone would have earned over time is more complex, and typically includes the following:
+Lost future earnings is used to calculate benefits and salary if a seaman had not been injured in a work-related accident.
+It is more complex to determine lost future earnings than actual lost earnings because of the variables involved and typically includes the following:

-- Recovery Expectations: Recovery of the injuries will be assessed thoroughly when figuring lost future earnings, including what can be realistically expected once the seaman is able to return to work.
+- Recovery Expectations: Recovery of the injuries is assessed when calculating lost future earnings, including what can be realistically expected when the seaman returns to work.

-- Work Life Expectancy: This is an estimate of how long seamen would have worked if they had not been injured.
-Calculating work life expectancy involves statistical studies regarding gender, age, race, educational background and how those factors determine the average work life expectancy.
+- Work Life Expectancy: If the seaman had not been injured, this is an estimation of how long they would have worked calculated using statistical studies relating to gender, age, race, educational background and how those factors determine the average work life expectancy.

-In most cases, legal action under the Jones Act allows for significantly greater compensation to victims of maritime negligence than under the Longshore Harbor Workers Act or State Workers Compensation Acts.
+In most cases, legal action under the Jones Act allows for significantly greater compensation to victims of maritime negligence than under the Longshore Harbor Workers Act or State Workers Compensation Act.

 If you believe you may be entitled to financial compensation under the Jones Act of 1920 (also known as the Merchant Marine Act of 1920),

-CALL the Louisiana attorneys at the law firm of L. Clayton Burgess.
+CALL The Law Offices of L. Clayton Burgess.
 Their expertise in conducting thorough investigations will assist you in pursuing a claim to obtain a recovery.
 Call today at (337) 234-7573 or toll free (877) 234-7573